 Tropical artwork made from repurposed lobster trap frames.

 82. Florida Keys History & Discovery Center

-An informative museum featuring interactive exhibits related to the history of the Florida Keys, a 35-seat movie theater, aquariums examining the Florida reef, corals, and the invasive Lionfish, and a research library.
+An informative museum, the Florida Keys History & Discovery Center features interactive exhibits related to the history of the Florida Keys, a 35-seat movie theater, aquariums examining the Florida reef, corals, and invasive Lionfish, and a research library.

 82. Michelle Nicole Lowe Art Gallery